 NDIS roles and responsibilities

-The NDIS is Australia’s way of providing support to people with disability, their families and carers.
+The NDIS is Australia’s way of providing support to people with disability and supporters.

 It allows eligible Australians with disability to choose providers from which to purchase the supports that enable them to pursue their goals.

-The NDIA recognises the importance of a diverse, sustainable and well-developed NDIS market, which promotes innovation, quality, continuous improvement and best practice and effectiveness to enable people with disability to exercise their right to choice and control in obtaining disability supports.
+The NDIA recognises the importance of a diverse, sustainable and well-developed NDIS market, which promotes innovation, quality, continuous improvement and best practice to enable people with disability to exercise choice and control in obtaining disability supports.

 NDIS Market Roles and Responsibilities outlines the vision for Australians with disability to be able to access support from innovative providers and skilled workers.